Seretos/QueryBuilderBundle/README.md

 QueryBuilderBundle
 ==================
-This bundle provide an abstraction layer for mysql database queries
+this bundle provide an abstraction layer for mysql database queries

 Installation
 ============